Understanding the Key Differences Between Original Medicare and Medicare Advantage

 Bundled Coverage: These plans often combine various healthcare needs into one straightforward plan.

-Additional Benefits: Many offer useful extras like dental, vision, and wellness programs, enhancing your overall care.
+Additional Benefits: Many offer useful extras like dental, vision, transportation and wellness programs, enhancing your overall care.

 Predictable Costs: With capped out-of-pocket expenses, budgeting becomes easier.